SoftIron/sibench/docs/source/benchmaster.rst

 You will notice that Benchmaster connects to your Ceph Monitors or Gateways via an ``ssh`` connection to the ``root`` user.
 This will be used to retrieve Ceph Admin key, or to create a Rados Gateway user in the case of ``benchmaster s3 adduser``.
-In any case, you can specify the Ceph user and Key using the optons ``--ceph--user`` and ``--ceph-key``.
+In any case, you can specify the Ceph user and Key using the options ``--ceph--user`` and ``--ceph-key``.